rakshit087/Contributor-Roadmap/Typesense/first-contributor.md

       - [Authentication Flow](https://shopify.dev/apps/auth)
       - [How to Build a Shopify App with Node and React](https://www.youtube.com/watch?v=PIXN032XJJ8)

-4. Head [here](https://www.aviyel.com/projects/8/typesense/questions) for all the FAQs around Typesense

 5. Essentials of Git (just in case you'd need it):
     - [Cheat Sheet on FreeCodeCamp](https://www.freecodecamp.org/news/a-simple-git-guide-and-cheat-sheet-for-open-source-contributors/)
     - [Cheat Sheet on Github Education](https://education.github.com/git-cheat-sheet-education.pdf)

-6. [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/): A specification for adding human and machine readable meaning to commit messages
+6. [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/): A specification for adding human and machine readable meaning to commit messages.

 7. Good to have skills before you get started:
     - Docker